Regularization of Inverse Problems by Filtered Diagonal Frame Decomposition: Introduction

 \section{Introduction}

 This paper is concerned with solving inverse problems of the form

-where $\Ko\colon \X\to \Y$ is a bounded linear operator between Hilbert spaces $\X$ and $\Y$, and $z$ denotes the data distortion that satisfies $\norm{z} \leq \delta$ for some noise level $\delta\geq 0$.
-Many inverse problems can be written in the form \eqref{eq:ip}.
-A main characteristic property of inverse problems is that they are ill-posed \cite{engl1996regularization,scherzer2009variational}.
-This means that the solution of \eqref{eq:ip} is either not unique or is unstable with respect to data perturbations of the right-hand side.
+where $\Ko\colon \dom(\Ko) \subseteq \X\to \Y$ is a closed densely defined linear operator between Hilbert spaces $\X$ and $\Y$, and $z$ denotes the data distortion that satisfies $\norm{z} \leq \delta$ for some noise level $\delta\geq 0$.
+A characteristic property of inverse problems is that they are ill-posed \cite{engl1996regularization,scherzer2009variational}.
+This means that the solution of \eqref{eq:ip} is either not unique or is unstable with respect to perturbations of the right-hand side.
+Note that our treatment includes the case of unbounded forward operators.
+On the one hand this does not make proofs significantly more complicated than in the case of bounded forward operators, and on the other hand unbounded forward operators are important for practically relevant inverse problems.
+For example, the Radon transform is well known to be unbounded as an operator on $L^2(\R^2)$ which is the natural Hilbert space where wavelet frames are defined.
+Restricting to functions vanishing outside a bounded domain would make the Radon transform bounded but would also require to adjust the underlying wavelets to the boundary.
+Further, on bounded domains, main theoretical tools such as the Fourier slice identity are not directly applicable.

 Arguably, the theory of solving inverse problems of the form \eqref{eq:ip} is quite well developed.
-Especially, the class of filter based methods gives a wide range of such methods.
-Assuming that $\Ko$ has a singular value decomposition $\Ko = \sum_{n \in \N} \sigma_n \sinner{\cdot}{u_n} v_n$, these methods have one of the following equivalent forms
+Especially, the class of filter based methods gives a wide range of solution schemes.
+Assuming that $\Ko$ has a singular value decomposition (SVD) $\Ko = \sum_{n \in \N} \sigma_n \inner{\edot}{u_n} v_n$, these methods take one of the following equivalent forms